Hsieh Su-wei: 2025: Australian and Wimbledon doubles finals

 Partnering Jeļena Ostapenko, Hsieh reached the doubles final at the Australian Open, losing to top seeds Siniaková and Townsend in three sets.
 The pair also made the final of the Dubai Tennis Championships, losing to Siniaková and Townsend again.
 Hsieh then partnered up with Zhang Shuai at Indian Wells, but could not defend her title, as they lost in the semifinals to Olivia Nicholls and Tereza Mihalíková.
 Hsieh would continue to reach the latter stages of tournaments without managing to win a title, including the semifinals of the Madrid Open with Ostapenko, the semifinals of the Nottingham Open with Zhang, and the final of the Eastbourne Open with Australian Maya Joint.

 Hsieh and Ostapenko entered Wimbledon as the fourth seeds, and sealed a place in the final with a win over Siniaková and Townsend, avenging her semifinal defeat against the pair at last year's event.
 Despite being down a set, it was Veronika Kudermetova and Elise Mertens who triumphed in the final.
 Hsieh then made the Canadian Open semifinals in her first appearance at the event in six years, partnering Olga Danilović.

+Hsieh opted to partner with Ashlyn Krueger as opposed to Ostapenko for the US Open.
+They exited in the first round to 13th seeds Cristina Bucșa and Nicole Melichar-Martinez.
+Hsieh and Ostapenko rejoined for the China Open, where they made a run to the semifinals, before being eliminated by second-seeded Errani and Paolini, 6-4, 6-0.

+At the Ningbo Open, Hsieh teamed up with Siniaková, the reigning world number one in doubles.
+They were upset in the semifinals by Melichar-Martinez and Samsonova.

+Hsieh and Ostapenko were the sixth team to qualify for the WTA Finals, and were the only team to do so without winning a title.
+Despite this, they recorded a 3-0 record in group play, avenging their Wimbledon final defeat with a win over Kudermetova and Mertens, upsetting top seeds Errani and Paolini, and easing past eighth-seeded Asia Muhammad and Demi Schuurs.
+They could not capitalize on this momentum in the knockout rounds, as they were eliminated in the semifinals by Timea Babos and Luisa Stefani in straight sets.

+Hsieh ended the year ranked ninth in doubles.
+She reached four finals, including two Grand Slam finals, but could not win any.
+She and Ostapenko decided to continue their partnership into 2026.

+2026

+Prior to the start of the season, Hsieh's longtime coach, Paul McNamee, announced the end of their partnership in order to coach fellow Australian Ellen Perez, ending a 14-year collaboration.
+Hsieh and Ostapenko then beat Perez and Bucsa in the final of the Brisbane International, their first title as a pair, 6-2, 6-1.